wesfly/bevy_fs/README.md

 ## Controls

-To switch between gamepad and keyboard, manipulate the `gamepad_enabled` field in settings.json.
+To switch between gamepad and keyboard, manipulate the `gamepad -> enabled` field in settings.json.

-### If gamepad_enabled is true
+### Gamepad

 - Left stick to steer
 - `DPadUp` and `DPadDown` to throttle up and down respectively